Have you ever thought about visiting the city of Madrid? Have you ever wondered what to see in Madrid?

 Its collection includes approximately 28,000 works and several masterpieces of the art of painting, from the Renaissance to Romanticism.
 Among them, stand out impressive pictorial creations of two of the greatest geniuses of universal painting: Velázquez and Goya.

-A personalised visit to the Prado will give you a perfect understanding of the evolution of paintings to the present days.
+A personalized visit to the Prado will give you a perfect understanding of the evolution of paintings to the present days.
 Check our 10 private Prado Tours in Madrid in order you can enjoy an exciting artistic experience which will remain indelible in your memory.

 Without a doubt, visiting this museum is one of the best things to do in Madrid.

-The Thyssen Bornemisza Museum in Madrid houses a comprehensive collection of awesome paintings gathered by the Thyssen Bornemisza family which was later acquired by Spain in 1993.
+The Thyssen Bornemisza Museum in Madrid houses a comprehensive collection of awesome paintings gathered by the Thyssen Bornemisza family, which was later acquired by Spain in 1993.
 Carmen Cervera, Baroness of Thyssen and currently President of the Thyssen Foundation, played a fundamental role in helping this fantastic collection to establish its main delegation in Madrid.

-Madrid Museum’s Private Tour of the Permanent Collection of the Thyssen Bornemisza Museum focuses on 17th century Dutch painting, the 3 schools of German Expressionists and 20th century Great Painters are an ideal complement to our Private Tour of the Great Evolution at the Prado Museum.
+Madrid Museum’s Private Tour of the Permanent Collection of the Thyssen Bornemisza Museum focuses on 17th century Dutch painting, the 3 schools of The German Expressionists and 20th century Great Painters are an ideal complement to our Private Tour of the Great Evolution at the Prado Museum.